Chat Functions

 You can define chat functions from the "Functions" page of your ChatKitty application dashboard.

-Every chat function has two input parameters, an event that triggered the chat function call with event data, and a context containing chat function and application-specific data and helper objects, including pre-initialized ChatKitty Platform API clients.
+Every chat function has two input parameters, an event that triggered the chat function call with event data, and a context object.

 Only events of a specific corresponding type can trigger a chat function.
 These types are referenced as trigger types.
 For example, whenever a user receives a ChatKitty notification, a UserReceivedNotificationEvent